YassineMch/match/README.md

   - Ground truth with laser tracker ()
   - Data recording in bag file with /odom , /position_marvelmind_with_covariance /amcl_pose and IMU ()
+  - define variance based on variance of different topics used
   - parameter study of the effect of filter parameters: estimate and observation uncertainty ()
   ### Data processing